Career options in software

 Responsibilities:

-Frontend engineers work on the part of the application that users directly interact with.
+Web frontend engineers work on the part of the product that users directly interact with.
 Specifically, they work on the user interface (UI) and user experience (UX) of web applications.
-This includes the layout, visual design, and interactivity of the application, as well as the performance and accessibility of the frontend code.
+This includes the layout, visual design, and interactivity of the application, as well as the performance and accessibility of the web code.
+Frontend engineers who design the UI and UX of mobile applications, rather than web applications, are called "mobile engineers".

 Frontend engineers often work closely with designers, who decide on the look and feel of the application along with the user flows, in order to best implement the designer's vision in code.
 They also work closely with backend engineers, who provide the data and logic that the frontend needs to render and interact with.